wso2/docs-is/en/docs/learn/configuring-uniqueness-of-claims.md

 WSO2 Identity Server can be configured to retain the uniqueness of user claims.
 After enabling this feature you can keep a user claim value as a unique value within all userstores.

-## Configuring WSO2 IS for keep uniqueness of a claim
+## Configuring WSO2 IS to keep the user claim values unique

 Follow the steps below to configure WSO2 Identity Server to keep uniqueness of user claims.